bhrutledge/trello2md/README.md

 A simple script to transform Trello card JSON to Markdown, currently tailored to my note-taking workflow.

+**NOTE**: This does not work for comments and attachments on copied cards.
+It could support comments, but attachments aren't in the JSON of a copied card.

 ## Usage

 Install on your path with [pipx](https://github.com/pipxproject/pipx):